yimingkang/ECE467_hw1/Starter1/README.md

 ```

-2- Corner Case Checking:
+2- Error Checking:
-Another problem we entered is to check corner cases when we scan the code.
-This includes three major corner case checkings:
+Another problem we entered is to check error cases when we scan the code.
+This includes three major corner case:
 1) int value must lie within -2^21 to 2^21-1.
-This is done by simply makeing the yytext has no more than 7 characters and use atoi to ensure the value lies within the range.
+This is done by simply making the yytext has no more than 7 characters and use atoi to ensure the value lies within the range.
-2) float value must have same range as C. This is done by atof and making it does not gernearte any error.
+2) float value must have same range as C. This is done by atof and making sure that it does not gernearte any error.
 3) identifier cannot have more than 32 characters, this is a simple lenght check.
-All three corner cases are included in the invalid testing cases.
+All three cases are included in the invalid testing cases.